fxgenstudio/MGShaderEditor/README.md

 # MGShaderEditor
-Pixel and Vertex Shader Editor for MonoGame's Effects
+Pixel and Vertex HLSL Shader Editor for MonoGame's Effects.